Recently, I came across how to write a PostgreSQL extension in Rust with pgx

 have a great README and examples in their repository, so getting started

-# Install cargo-pgx to make developing PostgreSQL extension
+# Install cargo-pgrx to make developing PostgreSQL extension

-# You'll be going to use it the most during your development
+# with pgrx easily.
+You'll be going to use it the most during

-# Initialize pgx, so it installed the dependencies it needed.
+# Initialize pgrx, so it installed the dependencies it needed.

 # You'll only need to run it once.